cloudmagic-labs/andriod-dev-task/README.md

-# iOS developer task
+# Android developer task
 ## Overview

 We've set up a simple NodeJS application which gives you a bunch of APIs to access and manipulate data.
-You will need to use these APIs and build an iOS app.
-We prefer writing in Swift but you are free to use Objective C also
+You will need to use these APIs and build an Android app.
+We prefer writing code using Android Studio.
+Also

 Feel free to make necessary changes in the server side code.